Skip to content

 Go to Settings > Update & Security > Troubleshoot > Additional troubleshooters.
 Click “Windows Update” and run it.
 The troubleshooter scans for common issues and applies fixes automatically.

-In our testing, the troubleshooter resolved the error on 1 out of 4 test machines.
-It detected “corrupted update components” and repaired them without any manual steps.
+The troubleshooter often resolves the error on its own.
+It detects issues like “corrupted update components” and repairs them without any manual steps.

 #Fix 2: Run SFC and DISM Scans